 Position rack in bottom third of oven and preheat to 350°F. Rinse goose

 inside and out; pat dry with paper towels.
-Sprinkle inside and out with salt
+Sprinkle inside and out with

+large roasting pan.
 Roast goose 2 hours 45 minutes, basting

 tablespoons fat.
 Turn goose over.
-Roast until brown
+Roast until brown and thermometer

-toss apples and lemon juice in large bowl.
+apples and lemon juice in large bowl.
 Pour 6 tablespoons goose fat into

 15 x 10 x 2-inch glass baking dish.
-Using slotted spoon, transfer apples
+Using slotted spoon, transfer

-about 1 hour.
+tender and golden, about 1 hour.
 Serve goose with caramelized apples